rahil627/my-programming-stuff/frameworks/game/game-engines.new.md

 todo: Dome Engine also makes a good example of a minimal game engine

-## game engine “front-end”
+## game engine “front-end” / building your own engine
 this is the part you make!

 ### top-down approach of learning: dive into the deep end, make some stuff, and then *you just know*
 though you make this part yourself by simply adding what you need, it can help to look at other simple open-source engines to get an idea.
 I’d suggest looking at the following engines, ordered from simplest to most complex:

+  - haxe:
     - FlashPunk/HaxePunk, 2d, simple flash-like api combined with a 2d engine: 2d scene graph, layers, entities, simple 2d collision, collision helper functions, math helper functions, camera, composition (minimal single-level inheritance, but no components)
+    - a bit outdated now due to it's OOP style, see Ceramic instead:
+  - **Ceramic**, 2d, ecs, tween, scene (state-machine), easy-to-integrate other libs (physics, collision), neater lower-level C libs
+    - Luxe, 2d>3d, ecs, written really well, the original version was abandoned, but that doesn’t mean you can’t learn from it!

+  - c#:
     - Nez, 2d, a 2d framework on top of MonoGame, provides you with everything you need: ecs, collision, optional physics system, etc.
-  - Monocle Engine, 2d, an indie alternative to Nez but with no guarantees or support or anything like that, a great FlashPunk user made this in MonoGame, there seems to be components for: graphics, collision, physics, etc.
+    - Monocle Engine, 2d, made for Celesete, there seems to be components for: graphics, collision, physics, etc.

-  - Luxe, 2d>3d, ecs, written really well, the original version was abandoned, but that doesn’t mean you can’t learn from it!
-  - Godot, 2d>3d, entity-component, with a game editor, although much smaller than Unity it’s already quite complex, so you can just imagine what Unity or Unreal is like...!
-  - Unity, 2d<3d, entity-component, with a game editor, although not open-source (? does that mean you can see the core code??), it’s worth trying the most complete free-to-use engine
+  - c++:
+    - luxe, new

-So, start with a media framework in your favorite language, then build-up as you need from there.
+So, start with a stable media framework in your favorite language, then build-up as you need from there.

 ### bottom-up approach of learning; making from “scratch”